 About:

-Considered an invasive species in North America, the bittersweet nightshade is native to Europe and Asia.
+The bittersweet nightshade is considered an invasive species in North America native to Europe and Asia.
 This species of vine is part of the potato family (Solanaceae).
 The climbing plant has arrow-shaped leaves and shooting star-shaped blossoms with purple petals and yellow stamens.
-Whilst not quite as toxic as Deadly Nightshade, bittersweet is recognized for its crimson berries, which are also poisonous to humans.
+Whilst not quite as toxic as Deadly Nightshade, bittersweet is recognized for its crimson berries, which are poisonous to humans.

 Growing Zones: | 4 to 8 |